DOJ charges congresswoman with assault in incident at ICE facility, drops case against Newark mayor | News Channel 3-12

 The scuffle outside the detention facility as protesters, lawmakers and Homeland Security officers pushed against each other, thrust the political battle between the administration and Democratic lawmakers over President Donald Trump’s hardline immigration policy agenda into a new stage – charging a federal lawmaker with criminal wrongdoing.

-“No one is above the law — politicians or otherwise,” Habba said.
+“No one is above the law — politicians or otherwise,” Habba said, accusing McIver of assaulting, impeding and interfering with law enforcement.
 “It is the job of this office to uphold justice impartially, regardless of who you are.”

 McIver said in a statement that the charges against her “are purely political-they mischaracterize and distort my actions, and are meant to criminalize and deter legislative oversight.”